 When Jesus was walking around the Mediterranean landscape the social conditions were not all that different than today.
 Societies struggled with changing family and gender roles, sexual controversy, local resistance to unprecedented political power; tyranny and prejudice were rampant.
 Christianity was a budding cult, unifying varied beliefs and behaviors under one theology of shared love.
+Christians learned Old Wine Skins burst with New Wine.
 I am talking about 100 to 400 AD, before the church became an institution and bureaucracy.
+Those new believers burst with good news and hoped for change.

 Many models found in today’s systems of education, government, health care, etc. are largely morally based on christian precepts.
 Today these social structures are crumbling under the weight of corruption, greed, power, laziness, etc.